DIRACGrid/diracx-charts/k3s/README.md

 ## Post-install tips

-In case you would like to make us of the services installed (e.g. MySQL or OpenSearch) from outisde the kubernetes cluster, there are different solutions and configurations to make.
+In case you would like to make us of the services installed (e.g. MySQL or OpenSearch) from inside the kubernetes cluster, there are different solutions and configurations to make.
 LoadBalancer, NodePort, or Ingress are the options.
 One of these would need to be set out.

 Similar considerations apply for the use of certificates.
 See https://github.com/DIRACGrid/diracx-charts/issues/107